 - Mauritius Tourism Promotion Authority: Arvind Bundhun, Director

-- The Lux Collective, Mauritius: Paul Jones, Founder & President
+- hospitality corporation The Lux Collective, Mauritius: Paul Jones, Founder & Chief Executive Officer, video interview

-- WWF (Germany): Martina von Münchhausen, Senior Programme Manager Sustainable Tourism
+- World Wide Fund for Nature (WWF) Germany: Martina von Münchhausen, Senior Programme Manager Sustainable Tourism, video interview

 What are the key features of the TouRRD events?